jaylaprade/createLab/README.md

 # Scripts for managing CS class labs

-createLab.sh

-This is a simple script for creating labs from a simple template.
-It also does the following:
+createLab.sh: This is a simple script for creating labs from a simple template.
+It does the following:
+-  Creates a directory for the labname
+-  Copies your template files into the directory
--  Create a git repo in the directory
+-  Creates a git repo in the directory
 -  Create a private BitBucket repo
 -  Push the initial template to the BitBuck repo